 Depending on your answers to the first set of questionnaires, you may be eligible to follow a resilience training program.
 For this part of the study, we will again ask your consent.
 You will be randomized to either care as usual (control) or to the resilience training program.
 There are different programs: Mindfulness-Based Stress Reduction (MBSR), running, yoga, aikido, music and stress management training.
 Some are online, some are group-based.
 We will ask you to indicate your preference for which interventions you would like to try in the questionnaire.
 For more information about the different interventions, we refer you to the page ‘Resilience training programs’.
 You will then be randomized to one of your preferred programs.
 This is the RCT part of the study and this is also shown in figure 1.
 If you take part in the RCT part of the study, you will be asked to fill in the same questionnaires as students participating in the cohort study.

-The duration of a program is 8 weeks.
-If there is no beneficial effect of the followed program, you can choose to switch to another program and follow that program for another 8 weeks.
+The duration of a program is 8 or 9 weeks.
+If there is no beneficial effect of the followed program, you can choose to switch to another program and follow that program for another 8 or 9 weeks.
 If there is a beneficial effect of the followed program, we encourage you to continue with maintenance practice at home or in a group for continued benefit.